EricClasher/Polymarket-Content-/README.md

 JUST IN: Putin reportedly proposed to Xi that Iranian enriched uranium be transported to & stored in Russia.

 19% chance Iran agrees to surrender its enriched uranium stockpile by the end of next month.

+NEW: Scientists discover the Great Pyramid of Giza was built with "sophisticated" earthquake-resistant features.